IAL Business support | Pearson qualifications

 The IAL specification uses marking descriptors for all levels-based questions.
 It is essential that centres look at these and understand how these are applied.
 The levels-based mark schemes are applied in a holistic way instead of looking for individual Assessment Objectives.
 This means that a candidate who attempts evaluation with some context will not necessarily be placed in the top levels and may only achieve Level 2 if the evaluation is weak.
 Far too many candidates are still simply copying out large sections of the Extracts with a limited attempt at evaluation; this will only ever achieve lower levels.

-For discuss,analyse and evaluation questions students must always provide a balanced assessment.The answer must not simply provide a one-sided view.
+For discuss,assess and evaluation questions students must always provide a balanced assessment.The answer must not simply provide a one-sided view.

 The specification for WBS12 states that questions may require students to draw on their knowledge from WBS11.